Objectives

 Overview

 This lesson should keep the practical pattern and the particle explanation tightly connected.
-Students need to see that resistance is not just a calculated value: it changes predictably when the wire becomes longer or thinner because the moving electrons face more difficulty passing through the conductor.
+You need to see that resistance is not just a calculated value: it changes predictably when the wire becomes longer or thinner because the moving electrons face more difficulty passing through the conductor.

 • Focus on metallic conductors only and secure the two qualitative relationships: longer wires have greater resistance, while thicker wires have lower resistance.